 So, who are we?

-Award-winning investigative reporter Dave Lindorff has been raking the journalistic muck now for 40 years, since he started out reporting the goings-on of three small towns at the mouth of the Connecticut River for the Middletown Press in 1972.
-A regular columnist for Counterpunch, he has also written for such diverse and seemingly mutually exclusive publications as BusinessWeek, the Nation, Extra!, Treasury & Risk, and Rolling Stone.
+Winner of a 2019 “Izzy” Award for Outstanding Independent Journalism from the Park Center for Independent Media, Dave Lindorff has been raking the journalistic muck now for 50 years, since he started out reporting the goings-on of three small towns at the mouth of the Connecticut River for the Middletown Press in 1972.
+A regular columnist for Counterpunch, he has also written for such diverse and seemingly mutually exclusive publications as BusinessWeek, the Nation, Extra!, Treasury & Risk, Salon, London Review of Books, Tarbell.org and Rolling Stone.
 In the late 1970s, he co-founded an award-winning alternative weekly, the Los Angeles Vanguard, and later ran a bureau covering Los Angeles County government for the Los Angeles Daily News.
-In the mid-’90s he spent several years as a correspondent in Hong Kong and China for Businessweek.
+In the mid-’90s he spent five years as a correspondent in Hong Kong and China for Businessweek.

-Lindorff stumbled into a journalism career late in his final semester at Wesleyan University, where he had majored in Chinese language.
-It all began on a whim, when, short three credits in his last semester, he signed up for a journalism class offered by the editor of the local paper, the Middletown Press.
-Doing a homework reporting assignment on a routine truck crash, he stumbled upon a secret underground office for the Midldetown city government to use in the event of nuclear war, set up behind a blast door under a new fire department building.
-Appalled at the sight of labeled desks for officials like “tax collector,” “assessor,” and “welfare director” in this subterranean concrete catacomb, he wrote a story about the discovery, received an A, and promptly decided, “This is the job for me!”
-He’s been reporting on the madness ever since, winning two coveted Project Censored awards along the way, including one in 2011 for an article written and published in >em>ThisCantBeHappening!
+Lindorff says he stumbled into a journalism career in 1971, during his final semester at Wesleyan University, where he had majored in Chinese language.
+It all began on a whim, when, short three credits in his last semester, he signed up for a journalism class offered by Derry D’Oench, editor of the local paper, the Middletown Press.
+Doing a homework reporting assignment on a routine truck crash, he stumbled upon a secret underground office for the Middletown city government to use in the event of nuclear war, set up behind a blast door deep under a new fire department building.
+Appalled at the sight of labeled desks for officials like “tax collector,” “assessor,” and “welfare director” in this federally subsidized subterranean concrete catacomb, he wrote a story about the discovery, received an A, and promptly decided, “This is the job for me!”
+He’s been reporting on the madness ever since, winning five coveted Project Censored awards along the way, several, including one in 2011, for articles written and published in ThisCantBeHappening!

-A Vietnam War veteran for 25 years, John has been an active member of Veterans For Peace.
-For 11 years, he was president of the Philadelphia VFP chapter.
-He has taught documentary photography at Widener and Drexel Universities and for nine years has taught creative writing to inmates in the Philadelphia Prison.
+A Vietnam War veteran, for decades John has been an active member of Veterans For Peace.
+For 11 years, serving as president of the Philadelphia VFP chapter.
+He has taught documentary photography at Widener and Drexel Universities and for nearly two decades has taught creative writing to inmates in the Philadelphia prison system.

 While not yet quite old enough to collect Social Security, Linn Washington Jr. has been in the news business long enough to have seen both the introduction of computers into newsrooms and the current strangling of the news media unleashed not by the rise of the Internet but largely from greedy investors whose snatching of financial resources from profit-generating news operations has crippled news gathering.